Make Your Own Soap Without Lye (You’ll See What I Mean)

 - seeds (chia, poppy, apricot, flax)

-- matcha powder--adds a lovely green color
+- matcha powder—adds a lovely green color

-- himalayan salt-adds a really nice pink hue
+- Himalayan salt—adds a nice pink hue

 - tea leaves